toddcf/code-snippets/javascript/objects/arrays/loops/for-each.md

 1. The first argument represents each element in the array (per loop iteration) that `forEach()` was called on.
 2. The second represents the index of said element.
 3. The third represents the array that `forEach()` was called on (which will be the same for every iteration of the loop).
+This allows you to reference the items in the original array if you need to.

 You have a couple options when calling `forEach()` on an array: